YongoDavid/DEME-2024-OCTOBER/README.md

 After then i will start to built with what i have learnt then move on to learn other things.

 Oct 20
+Sunday chill day , but i will still put in some work in.